Social deprivation: Brain development

 Social deprivation in early childhood development can also cause neurocognitive deficits in the brain.
 Positron emission tomography (PET) scans reveal drastic reductions in areas such as the prefrontal cortex, temporal lobe, amygdala, hippocampus, and orbitofrontal gyrus of socially deprived children.
-These areas are associated with higher order cognitive processing such as memory, emotion, thinking, and rationalization.
+These areas are associated with higher-order cognitive processing such as memory, emotion, thinking, and rationalization.
 Further damage occurs in the white matter of the uncinate fasciculus.
 This structure is responsible for providing a major pathway of communication between areas for higher cognitive and emotional functioning, such as the amygdala and frontal lobe.
 Having damage to these specific structures and their connections decreases cortical activity, thus inhibiting the ability to properly interact and relate to others.

 Research also suggests that socially deprived children have imbalances with hormones associated with affiliative and positive social behaviour, specifically oxytocin and vasopressin.
-Institutionalized children showed a marked decrease in vasopressin and oxytocin levels while interacting with their caregiver compared to controls.
+Institutionalized children showed a marked decrease in vasopressin and oxytocin levels while interacting with their caregivers compared to controls.
 Failure to receive proper social interaction at a young age disrupts normal neuroendocrine system developments that mediate social behaviour.
 Social deprivation leads to decreased dopamine D2 receptors.
-The dopamine system plays a role in changes in social behavior which in this case it caused by social deprivation.
 The dopamine system plays a role in changes in social behavior which in this case is caused by social deprivation.